Asymptotic and Finite Sample Analysis of Nonexpansive Stochastic Approximations with Markovian Noise: Asymptotic Analysis of SKM Iterations

 \end{assumption} This assumption has two important implications.
 First, it implies that $H(x, y)$ can grow at most linearly.
 Indeed, let $x' = 0$, we get $\norm{H(x, y)} \leq \norm{H(0, y)} + \norm{x}$.
 Define $C_H \doteq \max_y \norm{H(0, y)}$, we get

 Second, define the function $h: \mathbb{R}^d \rightarrow \mathbb{R}^d$ as the expectation of $H$ over the stationary distribution $d_\mu$: We then have that $h$ is non-expansive.
 Namely,

-This $h$ is exactly the non-expansive operator in the SKM literature.
-We, of course, need to assume that the problem is solvable. \begin{assumption}[Fixed Points] The non-expansive operator $h$ adopts at least one fixed point. \end{assumption} We use $\fX_* \neq \emptyset$ to denote the set of fixed points of $h$. \begin{assumption}[Learning Rate] The learning rate $\qty{\alpha_n}$ has the form
+We need to assume that the problem is solvable. \begin{assumption}[Fixed Points] The non-expansive operator $h$ adopts at least one fixed point. \end{assumption} We use $\fX_* \neq \emptyset$ to denote the set of fixed points of $h$. \begin{assumption}[Learning Rate] The learning rate $\qty{\alpha_n}$ has the form

 where $b \in (\frac{4}{5}, 1]$. \end{assumption} The primary motivation for requiring $b \in (\frac{4}{5}, 1]$ is that our learning rates $\alpha_n$ need to decrease quickly enough for certain key terms in the proof to be finite.
 The specific need for $b > \frac{4}{5}$ can be seen in the proof of \eqref{eq: ai aj^2 tj^2} in Lemma \ref{lem:lr}.
+We now impose assumptions on the additive noise. \begin{assumption}[Additive Noise] \end{assumption}